National Certificate in Educational Achievement (NCEA) Information

 How it works

-In their final years at Garin College, students select subjects which they believe will be beneficial for their chosen career path.
+In their senior years at Garin College, students select subjects which they believe will be beneficial for their chosen career path.
 Each subject assesses the students’ abilities related to that subject at various times throughout the year.

 Some assessments of student ability are completed in school-time and are marked by teachers (“internal” assessments), whereas others are completed at the end of the year in examinations (“external” assessments).
 Each assessment (sometimes called a “standard”) has a specific “credit” value attached to it, normally ranging from three to six credits per assessment.
 In order to gain a certificate for the level at which they are studying at, students must have gained a certain number of credits, particular to each level.
 The current requirements set by the New Zealand Qualifications Authority are as follows: